 As Vice President, Hall has led the creation of policies to catalyze collaborative research, including changes in promotions and tenure, research attribution, and shared repositories; creation of funding programs that support collaborative research and shared equipment; and infrastructure and events enabling digital scholarship.
 He has helped faculty create national research centers, built alliances with external research institutes, developed the Center for Excellence in Research, created the DC-based research advancement office, and built an integrated research office that encompasses contracts and grants, technology transfer, human subject protection, animal resources, clinical trial administration, research ethics, research training, research advancement and internal grant programs.
 Hall is the architect for the TARA research administration system at USC, providing software tools that support research administration, compliance, technology transfer and business intelligence.

 In additional to serving as Vice President, Hall is Professor in the Epstein Department of Industrial and Systems Engineering.
-In this capacity, Hall is the author of Queueing Methods for Services and Manufacturing (Prentice Hall, 1997) and the editor of Handbook of Transportation Science (Springer, 2003), Patient Flow, Handbook of Healthcare System Scheduling (Springer, 2012) and Reducing Delay in Healthcare Delivery (Springer, 2013).
-He has been funded by the National Science Foundation, U.S. Departments of Homeland Security and Transportation, California Department of Transportation, Los Angeles County Department of Health Services and L.A.
+In this capacity, Hall is the author of Queueing Methods for Services and Manufacturing (Prentice Hall, 1997) and the editor of Handbook of Transportation Science (Springer, 1999, 2003), Handbook of Healthcare System Scheduling (Springer, 2012) and Patient Flow: Reducing Delay in Healthcare Delivery (Springer, 2006, 2013).
+He is also a board member for the USC Health System.
+Dr. Hall has been funded by the National Science Foundation, U.S. Departments of Homeland Security and Transportation, California Department of Transportation, Los Angeles County Department of Health Services and L.A.
 Care.
 Dr. Hall has numerous publications in the areas of transportation, logistics, system engineering, and queueing, including pioneering work on the use of dynamic information in path finding for transportation.
 Hall received his Ph.D.
 (1982) and M.S.
 (1980) in civil engineering from U.C.
 Berkeley.
 He received his B.S. in industrial engineering and operations research from U.C.
 Berkeley in 1979.

 Jennifer Dyer is the Executive Director of the USC Stevens Center for Innovation